1999AZZAR/chaining-mcp-server/README.md

 ### `chaining://awesome-copilot/status`
 Returns a JSON object with the current status of awesome-copilot integration.

-### `chaining://reliability/metrics`
-Returns a JSON object with comprehensive reliability metrics and performance statistics.

-### `chaining://reliability/health`
-Returns a JSON object with the current health status of the chaining server.

 ## Usage Examples

 ### Basic Server Discovery